canerelci/dotliquid/README.markdown

 ### What is this?

+See [Changelog in wiki pages](https://github.com/canerelci/dotliquid/wiki/Changelog) for details on this fork.

 DotLiquid is a .NET 3.5 port of the popular [Ruby Liquid templating language](http://www.liquidmarkup.org).
 It is a separate project that aims to retain the same template syntax as the original, while using .NET coding conventions where possible.

 For more information about the original Liquid project, see <http://www.liquidmarkup.org>.